-As briefly explained earlier, depending on the survey, the 2-point correlation functions are not always the best way to measure the cosmic shear or convergence.
+As mentioned earlier, the 2-point correlation functions are not always the best way to measure the cosmic shear or convergence.
 Window-integrated correlation functions, such as the mass aperture variance, give a second handle on many cosmological parameters \citep{Schneider98}, and are also used in galaxy-galaxy lensing and cluster lensing.
-Generally, the method consists in measuring the mean, the variance or even higher-order statistics of a given lensing field, which was beforehand convolved with either a `top hat' or a compensated filter of variable smoothening angle $\theta$.
-The integrated results are computed as a function of the smoothening angle, and can usually be compared with theoretical predictions for the lensing power spectrum.
+The method consists in measuring the mean, the variance or even higher-order moments of a given lensing field, which was beforehand convolved with a filter of variable smoothening angle $\theta$, generally either a `top hat' or a compensated filter.
+The integrated results are then computed as a function of $\theta$.

-When extracting this kind of estimator on the shear signal, the choice of filter matters.
-One of the advantage of the top hat filter is that it probes scales as large as the field of view, whereas compensated filters are limited by a damping tail in the window shape that prevents using the boundaries of the patch.
-Another advantage of the top hat filter is that it yields a signal to noise that is optimal for a skewness measurement \citep{Vafaei10}.
-On the other hand, a compensated mass aperture filter is more sensitive to smaller scales, hence it does a better jobs at recovering signal on surveys with smaller area.
+When extracting such estimators from the shear signal, the choice of filter matters.
+One of the advantage of the top hat filter is that it probes scales as large as the field of view, whereas compensated filters are limited by a damping tail in the window shape that somehow wastes the boundaries of the patch.
+Another advantage of the top hat filter is that it yields a signal-to-noise ratio that is optimal for skewness measurements \citep{Vafaei10}.
+On the other hand, a compensated mass aperture filter is more sensitive to small scales, hence it does a better jobs at recovering the signal from surveys with limited sky coverage.
 In addition, it is measured directly from the tangential shear field \citep{1993ApJ...404..441K, 1996MNRAS.283..837S}, hence is not affected by the systematic and statistical uncertainties involved in the reconstruction of the convergence field.
-For these reasons, different analyses will prefer different estimator, hence we consider both kinds of filters for completeness.

 The top hat filter is a circular aperture of radius $\theta$, outside of which the signal is cut to zero.
-The filtering process effectively measures the total shear in a filtered region of a map, $\bar{\gamma}$, for a given opening angle $\theta$.
-We repeat such measurement over many patches on each map and measure the top hat variance $\langle |\bar{\gamma}|^2\rangle_{TH}$, which is related to the convergence power spectrum $P_\kappa$ as:
+The filtering process then measures the total shear in a filtered region of a map, $\bar{\gamma}$, for a given opening angle $\theta$.
+This convolution is performed with Fourier transforms, and each of the maps are zero-padded in order to reduce the effect of boundaries.
+We repeat such measurement over all maps and compute the variance $\langle |\bar{\gamma}|^2\rangle_{TH}$, which is related to the convergence power spectrum $C_\ell$ as: